5% off for all Military, Senior Citizens, Law Enforcement and Veterans

 Underground systems in New Jersey are heavily influenced by soil composition and water conditions.
 In Middlesex County, excavation frequently involves working through previously disturbed or mixed soils found in developed areas.
 These soils may contain fill material, debris, or inconsistent layers that affect stability and access.

 In Somerset County, properties often contain clay-heavy soils and silty subsoils that retain moisture and expand when saturated.
-These conditions can place continuous pressure on underground systems, including sewer lines, water service lines, and septic components.
+These conditions can place continuous pressure on underground systems, including sewer lines, water service lines.

 New Jersey plumbing standards and the International Plumbing Code require drainage systems to remain properly aligned and unobstructed to prevent system failure.
 When soil pressure, saturation, and environmental conditions compromise underground infrastructure, excavation becomes necessary to safely access and correct the problem.